-Line 9a - Credit Claimed (excluding assigned credits claimed on form FTB 3544A)
+Line 9a - Credit claimed

+Do not include assigned credits claimed on form FTB 3544A.

-In addition to the maximum credit limitation, the amount of this credit you can claim on your tax return may be limited.
-See General Information F, Limitations.
-Also, refer to the credit instructions in your tax booklet for more information.
+This amount may be less than the amount on line 8 if your credit is limited by your tax liability.
+For more information, see General Information F, Limitations and refer to the credit instructions in your tax booklet.
 Use credit code 205 when you claim this credit.

-Line 9b - Total credit assigned other corporations within combined reporting group
+Line 7b - Total credit assigne

-Corporations that completed form FTB 3544 for this credit, enter the amount from column (g) on this line.
+Corporations that assign credit to other corporations within combined reporting group must complete form FTB 3544.
+Enter the total amount of credit assigned from form FTB 3544, column (g) on this line.